Wealth Architect · · 19 min read

 Corporate tax.
 The UAE introduced a 9% federal corporate tax in June 2023, applying to business profits exceeding AED 375,000 (roughly $102,000).
 The UAE Ministry of Finance provides official guidance.
 Free zone companies can maintain 0% rates on qualifying income if they meet substance requirements and earn income from prescribed activities (typically intra-free zone transactions and exports).

 Residency and substance.
 UAE tax residency requires 183 days of presence in a rolling twelve-month period, or 90 days with a UAE residence permit and substance requirements (permanent accommodation, employment, or business presence).
+Cabinet Resolution No. 85 of 2022 established these rules.

 The UAE issues Tax Residency Certificates (TRCs) that are increasingly important for claiming treaty benefits.
-But getting a TRC requires demonstrating genuine substance—physical presence, accommodation, and often a business license.
+But getting a TRC requires demonstrating genuine substance: physical presence, accommodation, and often a business license.

-A number of founders have moved to Dubai, claimed tax residency, and then spent minimal time there—working primarily from London or other locations.
+A number of founders have moved to Dubai, claimed tax residency, and then spent minimal time there, working primarily from London or other locations.
 Tax authorities are increasingly challenging these arrangements.
 The "fly in, fly out" residency that some advisors sold in the 2010s is higher risk today.

 Tax Triangle: Residence, Source, and Citizenship

-Here's a framework that clarifies most cross-border tax questions.
+A framework that clarifies most cross-border tax questions.

 Every piece of income or gain has three potential taxing jurisdictions:

-1. Residence—where the individual lives (for individuals) or where the company is managed and controlled (for corporations)
+1. Residence: where the individual lives (for individuals) or where the company is managed and controlled (for corporations)

-2. Source—where the income is generated or where the assets are located
+2. Source: where the income is generated or where the assets are located

-3. Citizenship—for US citizens and green card holders, this adds a third always-present taxing jurisdiction
+3. Citizenship: for US citizens and green card holders, this adds a third always-present taxing jurisdiction

 Most countries tax residents on worldwide income (residence-based).
 Some also tax non-residents on income sourced within their borders (source-based).
 Only the US systematically taxes based on citizenship.

 Tax treaties exist to prevent double taxation when multiple jurisdictions have claims.
-But they don't always prevent all taxation—they typically allocate taxing rights and provide credits or exemptions.
+But they don't always prevent all taxation.
+They typically allocate taxing rights and provide credits or exemptions.

 Consider a UK citizen who relocates to Singapore, sells shares in a Delaware corporation, and receives the proceeds into a Swiss bank account: